 The City is challenged to effectively address community development priorities, goals and strategies with HUD resources.
-This was worsened with the COVID-19 pandemic directly affecting the City's residents and community development needs and economic conditions that followed, increasing costs and introducing delays in construction related projects, especially.
-During the year, the City needed to modify spending and substantially amend its plan with several new public facilities, parks and other City based housing and economic development projects to meet spending goals and deadlines.
-New projects include funds for demolition in preparation for a new downtown park, community center, park repairs, and acquisition of housing units for a local community land trust.
+This was worsened with the COVID-19 pandemic directly affecting the City's residents and community development needs and inflation and other economic conditions continuing to drive up costs.

 The City continues to expand economic opportunities, preserve and create affordable housing, address the needs of those experiencing homelessness or are at-risk of homelessness, provide accessible public services for vulnerable populations, affirmatively further fair housing, and leverage its HUD funding to make significant, sustainable change in the community.